Ibsciss/ruby-middleware/README.md

 The call method takes an optional parameter which is the state to pass into the initial middleware.

-You can optionally set a name, that will be displayed in inspect and for logging purpose, for the current middleware:
+You can optionally set a name, that will be displayed in inspect and for logging purpose:

 ```ruby
 Middleware::Builder.new(name: 'MyPersonalMiddleware')